The Master of Science in Biostatistics Thesis is a 63-credit degree and requires completion of the following:

 - Full-time enrollment of 10 credits per quarter is expected (summer optional).

 Students must pass the First Year (MS) Statistical Theory Examination after the end of spring quarter following completion of STAT 512 and STAT 513 (usually in the first year).
 If this examination is failed, it must be passed the following year.
+Learn more about exams in our Students section.

 The master's thesis is an opportunity to give insight into a research question or body of data.
 It also provides evidence of your ability to carry out independent biostatistical investigation and to present the results in clear and systematic form.
 Under the guidance of an advisor and second reader, MS Thesis students must perform biostatistics research and write a thesis.